ekal2saloni/HW6_Jekyll/index.md

 <script>
-  // Load the JSON specification for Visualization 1 vegaEmbed('#vis1', 'bar_chart.json').catch(console.error);
+  // Load the JSON specification for Visualization 1 vegaEmbed('#vis1', 'interactive_bar_chart.json').catch(console.error);
 </script>

 **Writeup:**

-This bar chart visualizes the average square footage of buildings categorized by their usage descriptions, providing insights into how space is allocated across different building types.
-The x-axis encodes the average square footage (quantitative), and the y-axis encodes the usage description (nominal).
-A sequential color scheme is used, where each usage type is assigned a distinct color to improve visual distinction, though no ordinal relationship exists between categories.
-The dataset was grouped by the Usage Description column, and the mean of the Square Footage was calculated, while missing values were removed to ensure accurate data representation.
-This plot builds on similar grouping methods from Homework #5 but is created using Altair, requiring additional data transformation steps such as handling row limits and preparing the dataset with Pandas.
+This bar chart visualizes the average square footage of buildings based on their usage description, with an option to filter by specific agencies.
+Each bar represents a usage type, making it easy to compare how different categories stack up in terms of average square footage.
+The interactivity comes from a drop-down menu that lets you focus on a particular agency, simplifying the view to suit your exploration.
+Additionally, hovering over a bar reveals a tooltip with details like the agency name, usage description, and average square footage, which adds depth to the visualization.

+The chart uses the x-axis to encode the average square footage (a quantitative variable) and the y-axis to represent the usage description (a nominal variable).
+Colors are mapped to the usage descriptions to differentiate the bars, though no legend is needed since the y-axis already provides the category names.
+Before creating this chart, the data was transformed by grouping it by agency name and usage description, then calculating the mean square footage for each group.
+This step was essential to simplify the dataset and focus on averages instead of individual buildings.
+This approach ties back to Homework #5, where filtering and aggregation were also used to streamline data for better visual clarity.

-## Visualization 2 : Interactive Scatter Plot of Square Footage vs. Year Acquired
+## Visualization 2 : Year of Acquisition vs. Square Footage: An Agency-Level Analysis (Interactive)
 <div id="vis2"></div>

 <script>
-  // Load the JSON specification for Visualization 2 vegaEmbed('#vis2', 'interactive_scatter.json').catch(console.error);
+  // Load the JSON specification for Visualization 2 vegaEmbed('#vis2', 'interactive_scatter_plot.json').catch(console.error);
 </script>

 **Writeup:**

-The scatter plot visualizes the relationship between building square footage and the year they were acquired, offering insights into trends over time and differences between agencies.
-The x-axis encodes the Year Acquired (quantitative), and the y-axis represents Square Footage (quantitative), with color used to distinguish buildings by Agency Name (nominal).
-The dataset was cleaned by removing rows with missing or non-numeric values in the Year Acquired and Square Footage columns.
-Interactivity is introduced with a legend filter, allowing users to select and highlight specific agencies, making it easier to compare data points by agency.
-This plot expands upon Homework #5 by adding interactivity and using Altair's enhanced features, which provide a more dynamic and informative user experience.
+The scatter plot explores the relationship between the year a building was acquired and its square footage, with color-coded points representing different agencies.
+Each dot is a building, and users can interact in two ways: they can highlight specific points by clicking on them or filter the view by selecting multiple agencies in the legend.
+Tooltips provide additional context by showing details like the building's name, square footage, and acquisition year, making it easier to spot interesting patterns or outliers.

+In this visualization, the x-axis represents the year acquired (a quantitative variable), and the y-axis captures the square footage (also quantitative).
+The colors are mapped to agency names, with a distinct palette ensuring that points for different agencies are easy to distinguish.
+Interactivity is enhanced through opacity changes—highlighted points remain fully visible, while the rest fade slightly to provide context without overwhelming the view.
+Unlike the bar chart, this scatter plot works directly with the raw data instead of pre-aggregated values, offering a closer look at individual buildings.
+This builds on techniques used in Homework #5, where interactivity also played a key role in exploring subcategories and uncovering trends.

 #### Resources